 The Cooperative supplies power requirements (energy and demand) to its Members, subject to substantially identical wholesale power contracts.
-The Cooperative also supplies power (energy and demand) to Non-members subject to wholesale power contracts.
-Class A Member revenue is recorded at either ACC authorized rates or contractual rates and Class D Member and Non-member revenue is generally recorded at contractual rates.
+The Cooperative also supplies power (energy and demand) to nonmembers subject to wholesale power contracts.
+Class A member revenue is recorded at either ACC authorized rates or contractual rates and Class B member, Class D member, and nonmember revenue is generally recorded at contractual rates.
 Based on the invoice practical expedient, revenue is recognized equal to the amount the Cooperative has the right to invoice.
 The Cooperative bills its Members monthly, and payments are due monthly.
-Substantially all of the Cooperative's accounts receivable relate to revenues under its contracts with Members and Non-members.
+Substantially all of the Cooperative's accounts receivable relate to revenues under its contracts with Members and nonmembers.

 Purchased power and fuel costs - Purchased power and fuel costs are charged to expense as incurred.
-In its October 25, 2013 rate order, the ACC approved a new purchased power and fuel cost adjustor (the adjustor) for the Cooperative.
-Starting on November 1, 2013, the new adjustor enables the Cooperative to accumulate its over- and under-collection of fuel and purchased power costs and subsequently, as approved by the ACC, refund or collect from its Members the amount of over- or under-collection of fuel and purchased power costs.
+The ACC approved a purchased power and fuel cost adjustor (the adjustor) for the Cooperative.
+The adjustor enables the Cooperative to accumulate its over- and under-collection of fuel and purchased power costs and subsequently, as approved by the ACC, refund or collect from its Members the amount of over- or under-collection of fuel and purchased power costs.
 Such amounts are recorded as revenue in the period the costs are incurred.